Machine-learning cosmology from void properties: Methods

 In order to evaluate the accuracy and precision of the model, we make use of four different statistics: 1) the coefficient of determination $R^2$, 2) the root mean squared error, RMSE, 3) the mean magnitude of the relative error MMRE, and 4) the normalized chi-squared, defined as

-where mean and standard deviation represent the posterior mean and standard deviation predicted by the model.
-The normalized chi-squared is useful to determine whether the errorbars are accurately determined: a value larger/smaller than 1 indicates that the errors are underestimated/overestimated.\\ \\
+where mean and standard deviation represent the posterior mean and standard deviation predicted by the model, corresponding to $F(x)$ and $G(x)$ in equation \ref{eq:loss}.
+This measurement is directly related to the second term that we want to minimize in the loss function.
+The normalized chi-squared is useful to determine whether the errorbars are accurately determined: a value larger/smaller than 1 indicates that the errors are underestimated/overestimated.
+On the other hand, we mostly rely on the $R^2$ values to evaluate the linear correlations between our models' predictions and the true values.